santanam23/Regex-Email/Develop/regex-email.md

 What are qualifiers?
 Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
 Qualifier in code: "{2,6}"

-### OR Operator
+### OR Operator or Alternation Operator
 OR operator allows you to say one pattern or another one is going to be valid for matching.
+We do not have a OR Operator in the regex "|".
 ### Character Classes
 Meta Characters: ".[{()\^$+"
 Single Characers: "\d" means any digit (0-9), "." means any character except new line